Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 Python's duck-typing means it will go through many layers of wrapping and fall-backs, before anything actually is executed.
-Sidenote: this process is taken care of by Python's interpreter, which – uh oh… – has itself been compiled.
+Sidenote: this process is taken care of by Python's interpreter, which – uh oh… – has itself been compiled[^1].
 Unsurprisingly this approach is slower than a compiled program that will just run with whatever instructions you've given it (and fail, if any part of the ABI is violated).

+[^1]: and thus also has an ABI, if you want to speak to Python from another compiled language.

 This slow-down doesn't matter so much for prototyping, or general scripting, but it becomes immensely limiting once there's medium-sized or larger amounts